-(g) Power Supply Costs Recoverable or Refundable
+(i) Power Supply Costs Recoverable or Refundable

 LIPA's tariff includes a Power Supply Charge with a monthly reconciliation of power supply costs.
-For the year ended December 31, 2020, actual power supply costs were below amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory liability totaling \$35 million, which will be returned to customers in 2021.
-For the year ended December 31, 2019, actual power supply costs exceeded amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory asset totaling \$2 million, which was collected from customers in 2020.
+For the year ended December 31, 2021, actual power supply costs were higher than amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory asset totaling \$9 million, which will be collected from customers in 2022.
+For the year ended December 31, 2020, actual power supply costs were below amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory costs were below amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory liability totaling \$35 million, which were returned to customers in 2021.